The Perils of Procrastination

 So, What Should You Be Doing Right Now?

 I am a world-class procrastinator.
 I can interrupt my interruptions with the best of them.
 I can always find other things to do when I am avoiding the completion of a task (or beginning it for that matter).
 Even though I know that life would be sweeter if I would just do what I am supposed to do, when I am supposed to do it.

-So, this year, the number one objective on my list for 2015 (some would call them resolutions, but I prefer to call them goals and objectives) is to address my biggest bad habit: to stop putting off things I am obligated to do.
+So, this year, the number one objective on my list (some would call them resolutions, but I prefer to call them goals and objectives) is to address my biggest bad habit: to stop putting off things I am obligated to do.